The Norwegian Rosemaling Tradition is a Beloved Form of Decorative Folk Art Painting

 Os, Norway has been a center for rosemaling in in the west of the country since 1850 and is one of only two areas that sustains an unbroken tradition of rosemaling.
 The Os technique is widely appreciated as being a highly distinctive and beautiful form of rosemaling important to Norwegian culture.

 While Norwegians claim a heritage that dates back to the seafarers and explorers of the Viking age, Norway only became an independent nation state in the early 20th century.
 The Black Death had killed a third of the population in the 14th century, and the politically weakened region joined with Sweden and Denmark.
 Danish kings ruled Norway until 1814, when it was ceded to Sweden.
 When that union was dissolved in 1905, a national culture emerged along with the Norwegian nation-state.
 With most of Norway being rural, the customs of the countryside became part of the national identity.
-Norwegians took great pride in the rural folk tales, architecture, customs, clothing and crafts and the simple lifestyle they reflected.
+Local people took great pride in their Norwegian culture through the rural folk tales, architecture, customs, clothing and crafts and the simple lifestyle they reflected.

 Between 1825 and 1925, more than 800,000 Norwegians immigrated to America–about one-third of Norway’s population.
 The migration was fueled by a desire to escape poverty, as well as religious persecution–many of the emigrees were Quakers.
 The movement also included craftsmen seeking a larger and more diverse market, and rosemaling began to go out of style in Norway in the late 1800s.